 What Does It Taste Like?

 Unflavored fresh whey tastes a bit like plain yogurt—just very slightly sour with a real creaminess, despite its lack of any cream.
 Powdered supplements come in many flavors, such as vanilla, chocolate, coffee, banana, and berry.

-If you want to get your hands on some fresh whey, then try making cheese at home.
-Some types of cheese to try are mozzarella and goat cheese.
-If you make homemade yogurt and thicken it by letting it drain in a cheesecloth, you can use the "yogurt whey" in the same manner that cheese whey is used.
+To get your hands on some fresh whey, try making cheese at home.
+In general, a pound of soft cheese such as mozzarella or goat cheese, made from a gallon of fresh milk, yields 9 pounds of whey.
+If you make homemade yogurt and drain it in cheesecloth to thicken it, you can use the resulting "yogurt whey" in the same manner.